harshu0026/foundation-sites/docs/pages/index.md

           </div>
           <div class="cell medium-8">
             <h5>Build Your Career on a Solid Foundation</h5>
             <p>Web technologies are rapidly changing, but time and resources are finite.
-Find out why Learning Foundation places you at the cutting edge of the website development.
+Find out why Learning Foundation places you at the cutting edge of website development.
             </p>
             <span class="accordion-content-item-cta">Learn More</span>
           </div>